mzabani/codd/README.md

 ## Important notes about SQL migrations

 1. By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the Database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
 It is recommended that you avoid these at great costs and plan carefully when adding even one of them.
 2. _Codd_ will run blocks of consecutive `in-txn` migrations (that can run in transactions) in a single transaction.
 If there are blocks of `in-txn` migrations intertwined with `no-txn` migrations, each consecutive block runs either in a transaction or outside a transaction, accordingly.
+Also, if even one `no-txn` migration exists, _codd_ will apply and commit every pending migration without running a schema check, showing differences, if any, after doing so.
 3. `COPY FROM STDIN` is supported but other forms of `COPY` or psql's meta commands, including `\COPY`, _are not_.

 ## Schema equality checks